Nontrivial multi-product commutation relation toward reducing T-count in sequential Pauli-based computation: Compiler benchmark using MCR

 \section{Compiler benchmark using MCR}

-In this section, we introduce the concept of quantum circuit unoptimization, an operation that transforms a circuit into a more complex one while preserving its overall functionality.
-Subsequently, we present a method for generating benchmark datasets to verify whether MCR described in Sec.~\ref{sec: theory} constitutes a nontrivial equivalent transformation not included in existing $T$~gate optimization compilers.
-We also describe a quantitative evaluation method for compiler performance using the $T$-count as a metric.
+In this section, we benchmark the MCR Compiler and investigate whether existing compilers can exploit MCR-based transformations.
+We first introduce the concept of quantum circuit unoptimization, an operation that transforms a circuit into a more complex one while preserving its overall functionality.
+We then outline the associated benchmarking framework using the $T$-count as a quantitative evaluation metric.
+Finally, we compare the optimization performance of the MCR Compiler with that of existing compilers.